Fandom: "Law & Order", "NYPD Blue"

 she returned her eyes to Carmichael, she found the attorney was watching

 her with a bemused expression.
-"She likes you," Jill commented, carving
+"She likes you," Jill commented,

 into her dinner.